windforce7/math_references/prob & stat/distributions.md

 #   3 Negative binomial distribution [discrete]
 Negative binomial distribution is also derived from a series of independent Bernoulli experiments.

-##  3.1 Difinition of negative binomial R.V.
+##  3.1 Definition of negative binomial R.V.
 For an arbitary positive integer $r$, do a series of Bernoulli experiments for $n \geq 1$ time(s) independently and let Y denote the **total number of failures (B) right before observing the $r$th successful (A) result**.
 Naturally it makes no sense when $n < r$.